Short bio:

 Simina (she/her) is based at the University of Cambridge, where she is a Research Fellow at Queens' College and an Affiliated Lecturer at the Department of Sociology.
 Prior to that, she was an ESRC-funded PhD Candidate also at Cambridge.
 Her research sits at the intersection of the sociology of race, political sociology, critical education studies and memory studies.
 Together with Dr Ali Meghji, she co-founded the Catalysts for Decolonization lab at the Cambridge Centre for Research in Arts, Social Sciences and Humanities.
 She teaches on eugenics, nationalism, settler colonialism and the construction of 'Europe' at the University of Cambridge.

-Long bio
+Long bio:

 Simina (she/her) is a Research Fellow at Queens' College at the University of Cambridge.
 Prior to that, she was an ESRC-funded PhD Candidate also at Cambridge.
 Her research sits at the intersection of the sociology of race, political sociology, critical education studies and memory studies.
+She is currently working on a monograph based on her PhD research.

 Together with Dr Ali Meghji, she co-founded the Catalysts for Decolonization lab at the Cambridge Centre for Research in Arts, Social Sciences and Humanities.
 She teaches on eugenics, nationalism, settler colonialism and the construction of 'Europe'.